 Results reliant on many difficult to control factors

 The most common indoor molds are Cladosporium, Penicillium, Aspergillus, Alternaria and Stachybotrys Chartarum.
-Mold risks and health issues are directly attributed to three sources from mold exposure, Inhalation, Dermal Exposure and Ingestion.
-If you suspect you are ill due to exposure to mold in a building, you should probably vacate the home or building, at minimum until the cause and presence of mold is evaluated and removed and seek the necessary medical attention.
+Mold risks and health issues are directly attributed to three sources from mold exposure, Inhalation, Dermal Exposure, and Ingestion.
+If you suspect you are ill due to exposure to mold in a building, you should probably vacate the home or building, at a minimum until the cause and presence of mold are evaluated and removed and seek the necessary medical attention.

 Inspection Delaware.
 Servicing and providing Mold Inspections in Philadelphia, Mold

-Inspection Bucks County, Chester, Mold Inspection Montgomery County and Mold Inspection Delaware County.
+Inspection Bucks County, Chester, Mold Inspection Montgomery County, and Mold Inspection Delaware County.
+For a full list of our mold inspection areas

 This method is the same as air sampling, but it used to test behind walls or in cavities.
 A hose is attached directly to the cassette and then inserted into the wall or cavity for direct area testing.